One of the most common questions that we are asked is “What do you do about mail while you’re traveling?”

 Click on the Start my USPS 1583 form.

 This form is filled out online, and includes your current address, business name if applicable, any minors who will be receiving mail at this address, and your telephone number.

 You will need to upload your 2 forms of ID as PDF or Image Files, one of which must include a picture.

 *Acceptable forms of ID include a valid driver’s license or state ID card; armed forces, government, university, or recognized corporate ID card’ passport, alien registration card or certificate of naturalization; current lease, mortgage or Deed of Trust; voter or vehicle registration card; or a home or vehicle insurance policy.

 Once you finish the online form, you will submit it for review by Traveling Mailbox.
 Look for an email to indicate their approval and instructions for your next steps.

 Download the approved form and print it.
 You can visit a local bank or a UPS Store to have the form notarized.
 Make sure to bring your two forms of ID along with you.

-Upload the form to Traveling Mailbox and wait for the approval email to let you know that the form has been approved.
+Upload the form to Traveling Mailbox and wait for the approval email.
 It will look like this:

 Change your address at the Post Office and notify others of your new address.
 Now you are ready to have your mail redirected to your new address at Traveling Mailbox.
 You may want to download the App so you can access your mail from anywhere!